 This article considers what “THE LAST DAYS” means in the New Testament.
 Most Christians who claim Christ gave a sign of this world’s last days claim that sign is in Matthew chapter 24, Mark 13, and Luke 21.
 I’ll concentrate on Matthew 24.

 At Matthew chapters 24 and 25 Christ spoke of circumstances that occur before his return.
 Christ didn’t say how long those last.
 And he didn’t use the phrase “last days” at all.
 Neither did the apostles in conversation with him.
 But answering their questions he did use the phrase “beginning of birth pains.”
 Birth pains leading to what?
 His coming and the end of the world.
-He said “beginning of birth pains” describing certain circumstances in response to his apostles’ question,“what will be the sign of your coming and end of the age?”
-Almost everything Christ said in Matthew chapter 24 thru the very end of chapter 25 was in response to that one question, not his apostles’ first question about Jerusalem’s temple stones getting knocked down.
+He said “beginning of birth pains” describing certain circumstances in response to his apostles’ question,“What will be the sign of your coming and end of the age?”
+Almost everything Christ said in Matthew chapter 24 through the very end of chapter 25 was in response to that one question, not his apostles’ first question about Jerusalem’s temple stones getting knocked down.

 Christ’s response primarily consisted of circumstances his disciples would experience until he comes, rather than speaking a great deal about a sign of his presence.
 Those circumstances are interpreted collectively as a sign of the last days of the world by some Christians.
 I don’t advise you do that.
 However, if you choose to view the events in these scriptures as a sign preceding Christ’s return and a sign of the ‘last days,’ then logically you must view these circumstances collectively.
 Leave one of them out and your sign is not present, per Christ’s words.
 If you interpret his words this way, that sign would have to include a worldwide great tribulation and miraculous signs in heaven.
 See Matthew 24 verses 32-34.
 In those scriptures Christ tells Christians “all those things” he spoke of, including a great tribulation and miraculous heavenly signs, would be seen by Christians for them to know their deliverance is near.